 Selling a business takes strategy and timing

-Understanding how and when to sell your business can be overwhelming without the right resources.
+Understanding when and how to sell a business can be overwhelming without the right resources.
 Yet as Tony Robbins says, “The purpose of a business is to build a system that can make money when you’re not there, and if done right, a business you can sell for a multiple.”

 Once you’ve sold your business, you’ll have the financial freedom – and the time – for the next phase of your life.
 Sounds great, right?
 Then why is it that 53% of business owners say they’ve given little to no thought to their transition plan?
-It’s probably because selling a business can seem overwhelming – but it doesn’t have to be.
+It’s probably because selling a company can seem overwhelming – but it doesn’t have to be.

 Ready to sell your business and obtain financial freedom?Download The 7 Forces of Business Mastery

 Selling a business is much like a Hollywood marriage: Without a solid prenuptial agreement (exit strategy), a divorce (business sale) can result in disaster (financial loss).
 Don’t let your business’ final days sneak up on you – include an exit strategy in your business plan.
 With the right strategy in place, you’ll have a specific goal (a certain profit margin or substantial growth in sales) to reach that will signal when it’s time to sell your business.

 According to Tony, “Without an exit strategy, all you have is a job.”
 This means you need to stop thinking of your business as a day-to-day job and start thinking of it as an investment.